• Skip to main content

 Now onto another personal favourite, bamboo.
 It’s available in a number of different sizes.
 One that I use very often is Bambu 7, which is available in Australia from BB Yarn Supply.
 A suitable alternative is Valley 5/2 bamboo and for a thinner weight, Maurice Brassard 8/2 bamboo.

-I used Bambu 7 recently for the scarf project for my Table Loom Weaving course.
+I used Bambu 7 for the scarf project for my Table Loom Weaving course.
 The results speak for themselves!

 Tencel Yarn